watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    > ![A screenshot showing an authorization failure error.
 An arrow points to the Authorize Resources button.](media/hol-2019-10-02_07-30-37.png)

 8. Next, create the `content-api` build.
 Select the `content-api` repository.
    This repository already includes `azure-pipelines.yaml`.
-Choose 'Set up Build'.
+Choose **Set up Build**.

-9. In the "Review your pipeline YAML" step, edit the `containerRegistryName` value to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name.
+9. In the **Review your pipeline YAML** step, edit the `containerRegistryName` value to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name.

    ![A screenshot of the "Review your pipeline YAML" step, with the containerRegistryName property highlighted.](media/hol-2019-10-18_06-32-34.png)

-10. When you are finished editing, select `Run` to execute the pipeline.
+10. When you are finished editing, select **Run** to execute the pipeline.

 11. While the `content-api` build runs, setup one last build for `content-init` by following the same steps as the previous `content-api` build, remembering to update the `[SHORT_SUFFIX]` value on the "Review your pipeline YAML" step.